-I went to the Paris Opera (Palais Garnier) to listen to Lehar's "The Merry Widow (Die Lustige Witwe)."
-I rarely listen to operas or operettas because I don't understand the language, but I wanted to experience the atmosphere of the Paris Opera, so I bought a box seat and went to listen.
+I heard Lehár’s “The Merry Widow (Die Lustige Witwe)” at the Paris Opera (Palais Garnier).
+I rarely listen to opera or operetta because I do not understand the language, but I also wanted to experience the atmosphere of the Paris Opera, so I bought a box seat and went.

 | Conductor | Asher Fisch |